Not all those who wander are lost- J.R.R Tolkien

 Reading the words is not the same as understanding

-One of the biggest shifts in my own thinking has been realizing that students can read words aloud and still not understand the text.
-They might miss the pronoun reference; They might not know the vocabulary; They might not have the background knowledge; They might not notice when meaning breaks down, but they aren’t doing all of this on purpose.
-Duke and Cartwright (2021) explain this through bridging processes and active self-regulation.
+One of the biggest shifts in my own thinking has been realising that students can read words aloud and still not understand the text.
+They might miss the pronoun reference; They might not know the vocabulary; They might not have the background knowledge; They might not notice when meaning breaks down, but they aren’t doing any of this on purpose.
 Readers need to connect ideas, use what they already know, monitor understanding, and repair confusion when it happens.

-That means comprehension is not passive.
+This means comprehension is an active process.
 It is not a thing that just arrives once decoding shows up.
 It is something readers do.

 The seeds get planted early